r-friedman/openmrs-module-tbcase/README.md

 openmrs-module-tbcase
 =====================

-TB Case Reporting for the Dominican Republic
+OpenMRS Module for TB Case Reporting for the Dominican Republic